Monte Carlo of Lennard-Jones atoms¶

 [ ]:

-params, data = read_file('mc_nvt.hdf5')
+attr, data = read_hdf5_file('mc_nvt.hdf5')

 [ ]:

-N = params['N']
+N = attr['N']

-V = params['V']
+V = attr['V']

-T = params['T']
+T = attr['T']

 [ ]:

-P, U = np.histogram(data['U'],bins=100,density=True)
+p, U = np.histogram(data['U'],bins=100,density=True)

 U = (U[:-1]+U[1:])/2 # Convert bin edges into midpoint values

 This is the distribution for the simulation run at \(T=2.0\).
-It is possible to use this data to estimate \(\mathcal{P}(U)\), and hence calculate \(\langle U\rangle\) and other functions of potential energy, at nearby temperatures.
+It is possible to use this data to estimate \(p(U)\), and hence calculate \(\langle U\rangle\) and other functions of potential energy, at nearby temperatures.

-The distribution function may be expressed as \(\mathcal{P}(U)\propto \Omega(U) \exp(-\beta U)\) where \(\Omega(U)\) is the density of states and \(\beta=1/k_{\text{B}}T\).
-From the same formula at a nearby temperature \(T_1\), it follows that the distribution \(\mathcal{P}_1(U)\) at this nearby temperature is \begin{equation*} \mathcal{P}_1(U) \propto \mathcal{P}(U) \times \exp\bigl[(\beta-\beta_1) U\bigr] \end{equation*} where \(\beta_1=1/k_BT_1\).
-The function \(\mathcal{P}_1(U)\) needs to be normalized, after calculating it this way, so that \(\int \mathcal{P}_1(U) \, dU = 1\).
-The following cell attempts to do this for \(T_1=1.8\), using the just-calculated \(\mathcal{P}(U)\) curve.
+The distribution function may be expressed as \(p(U)\propto \Omega(U) \exp(-\beta U)\) where \(\Omega(U)\) is the density of states and \(\beta=1/k_{\text{B}}T\).
+From the same formula at a nearby temperature \(T_1\), it follows that the distribution \(p_1(U)\) at this nearby temperature is \begin{equation*} p_1(U) \propto p(U) \times \exp\bigl[(\beta-\beta_1) U\bigr] \end{equation*} where \(\beta_1=1/k_BT_1\).
+The function \(p_1(U)\) needs to be normalized, after calculating it this way, so that \(\int p_1(U) \, dU = 1\).
+The following cell attempts to do this for \(T_1=1.8\), using the just-calculated \(p(U)\) curve.
 It also compares the results with the fitted equation-of-state function at both temperatures, adding the expected values of \(\langle U\rangle\) as vertical dashed lines in the plot.

 One subtlety, in general, is that the exponential function may produce very large or very small values, possibly leading to underflow and overflow issues.
-We should be dealing with float64
+We should be dealing with float64 datasets, and hence the variables derived from them should also be float64.
+Provided \(\beta\) and \(\beta_1\) are not too different from one another, we expect this to be sufficient, but we print the normalization factors just to emphasize this danger.

 [ ]: